Reinunga Station

 Reinunga Station is a popular starting point for hiking in the summer and ski touring in the winter.
-The station is near Kjosfossen waterfall, Reinungavatnet lake and the Rallarvegen path.
+The station is near the Kjosfossen waterfall, Reinungavatnet lake, and the Rallarvegen path.
 It is also surrounded by mountains with Tarven on one side and Geitonosi on the other.

+History

-Reinunga station changed its name from Kjosfoss in 1977 and used to have accommodation for the railway workers.
+The station was historically known as Kjosfoss.
+In 1977 the name was changed to Reinunga station.
+It used to have accommodation for the railway workers.